.

 Final partial phase in progress, showing again the "closed" solar crescent.

-Do you notice that in the view below it appears very similar to the flag of Turkey ?
+Do you notice that in the view below that it looks very similar to the flag of Turkey ?

 And then the clouds came denser, and more numerous, which made us miss the Last Contact : isn't there an incentive to go and see the next eclipse ?...